Please read the following statement and indicate your support at the end of this document (English and Spanish versions).

 We are thankful for the courage and commitment to action by leaders from Richmond, VA from whom we adapted this statement.
 We join their unity efforts and encourage others to do the same.

 August 21, 2017

-PREAMBLE As pastors and ministry leaders in the Metro Washington DC region, we desire to express, with a unified voice, our sorrow over last weekend’s tragic events in Charlottesville.
+PREAMBLE As pastors and ministry leaders in the Metro Washington DC region, we desire to express, with a unified voice, our sorrow over tragic events in Charlottesville and other places.
 These events underscore the broken state of our country, and our world.
 America has a dark history of racism and violence.
 As Christian leaders in this region, we declare, with a unified voice, that the gospel of Jesus Christ speaks clearly and relevantly in this particular moment.
 In this light, the undersigned pastors and ministry leaders of Metro Washington DC unite to announce what follows.

 WE AFFIRM that every human being is created in the image of God, and therefore carries the inherent value and dignity of God’s design.
 We affirm that the variety of human cultures on earth is a beautiful expression of God’s love for diversity.
 We affirm that Jesus Christ was crucified and resurrected not only to offer humankind the gift of eternal life, but also to shatter every division—social, political, economic, or racial—which would separate us.
 We affirm that God’s consummated Kingdom will be a place of rich diversity and cultural expression.
 We affirm that the church is called to be a community that reflects that present and future Kingdom.